Automatic Extrinsic Calibration Method for LiDAR and Camera Sensor Setups: Experiments

 \subsection{Synthetic Test Environment}

-As stated before, the quantitative assessment of the set of extrinsic parameters relating two sensors in space is a nontrivial issue, as it is impossible, in practice, to obtain an exact ground-truth.
+As stated before, the quantitative assessment of the set of extrinsic parameters relating two sensors in space is a nontrivial issue, as it is impossible, in practice, to obtain exact ground truth.
 Most works dealing with extrinsic calibration in the literature use manual annotations \cite{Geiger2012c} or other approximations such as scene discontinuities \cite{Levinson2013}.

 In order to provide a comprehensive set of data describing the performance of the proposed method, we use the synthetic test suite proposed in \cite{Guindel2017}, where the exact-ground truth of the relative transformation between sensors is available.
 The open-source Gazebo simulator \cite{Koenig2004} was used, and the operation modes of the three sensor modalities considered in this work (i.e., LiDAR, and stereo and monocular cameras) were faithfully replicated, taking into account the specifications of real devices in terms of field of view, resolution, and accuracy.
-In particular, Table~\ref{tab:sensors} shows the set of devices used in the experiments.
+Table~\ref{tab:sensors} shows the set of devices used in the experiments.

+Remarkably, the different LiDAR devices employed in the experiments are fairly representative of the diversity of laser scanners available in the market regarding the number of scanning layers and their distribution, thus enabling the assessment of the adaptability of the reference point extraction approach.

 A model of the fiducial calibration target was also created by mimicking the appearance of the actual wooden embodiment shown in Fig.~\ref{fig:target1}.
 In the experiments, the target was placed with a wall behind so that LiDAR beams going through the circular holes reach a surface, generating the necessary gradient between foreground and background points.